-GLUTEN FREE II DAIRY FREE II NUT FREE II SOY FREE II SESAME FREE
+GLUTEN-FREE II DAIRY FREE II NUT FREE II SOY FREE II SESAME FREE II NIGHTSHADE FREE II EGG FREE II FISH FREE II SHELLFISH FREE

-Deadly nightshade-free bolognese sauce.
-This is a really rich, beautiful sauce that you would not believe didn’t contain tomatoes.
-If you are intolerant to deadly nightshades like me or allergic to tomatoes or other vegetables within the nightshade family, you will have missed out on bolognese, lasagnas, pizzas, and tomato-based pasta.
+Indulge in the taste and quality of this delicious and rich-tasting nightshade-free spaghetti bolognese sauce.
+This is a truly rich, beautiful bolognese sauce that you wouldn't believe doesn’t contain tomatoes.
+If you, like me, cannot consume nightshades vegetables or are allergic to tomatoes or other vegetables within the nightshade family, you've likely had to forgo spaghetti bolognese, lasagnas, pizzas, and tomato-based pasta.

 Enjoy!